srcmaxim/srcmaxim.github.io/content/posts/best-practices-of-microservices-systems-modules-design.md

 >1️⃣ Add a Maven repository
 2️⃣ Add .bom as a platform dependency
 3️⃣ Use dependency without version.
-It will provided from .bom
+It will be provided from .bom

-Alternatively you can use [Spring Dependency Management Plugin](https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/) for Gradle dependency management.
+Alternatively, you can use [Spring Dependency Management Plugin](https://docs.spring.io/dependency-management-plugin/docs/current/reference/html/) for Gradle dependency management.

 ## Credits
 1 [Oreilly.
 Modules and microservices](https://www.oreilly.com/radar/modules-vs-microservices/)